wowtor/omnia/README.md

 and expose modbus to Home Assistant via RTU over TCP using [ser2net](https://linux.die.net/man/8/ser2net).

-In both cases you need to configure the correct parameters.
-The factory defaults of the controller unit are:

-* modbus method: RTU
-* modbus slave: 1
-* baud: 9600
-* byte size: 8
-* stop bits: 1
-* parity: N

 Integrating Home Assistant via Esphome
 --------------------------------------

-See the `modbus/omnia.yaml` file for esphome configuration.
+See the `modbus/omnia.yaml` file for Omnia specific configuration, or `esphome.yaml` for a full setup.

 Operating the Omnia heatpump